-"An excellent programme of information, advice and guidance, and a pre-university course for all students prepare them very well for the next stage of their lives, whether in education or in work."
-NSB latest Ofsted report.
-In 2019, 82% of students who left Year 13 gained a place at university, half of these at the most prestigious UK universities.
+"An excellent programme of information, advice and guidance, and a pre-university course for all students prepares them very well for the next stage of their lives, whether in education or in work."
+NSB Ofsted report.
+In 2020, 84% of students who left Year 13 gained a place at university, half of these at the most prestigious UK universities.

 Whichever path you want to take we can support you.
 We offer a unique Employment Opportunities Evening where companies from Northampton and beyond come to talk to our Sixth Form about jobs that are available after A Levels.
 Professional apprenticeships are an increasingly popular way of gaining qualifications while earning a living.
-The event takes place in March of each year.
-Additional opportunities for work experience are available for every Sixth former.

-It is so successful that in the seven years that it has been running the number of companies who want to be involved has grown from an initial 20 to well over 45.
+This event takes place in March of each year and is so successful that in the seven years that it has been running the number of companies who want to be involved has grown from an initial 20 to well over 45.
 The links that we have with these firms persist throughout the year and our Careers Advisor is always on hand to put you in touch with a company to discuss your future.
 In the weeks running up to the Employment evening, we run employability seminars where Sixth Formers are made aware of what it takes to be successful in the world of work.